 I think typically if you share custody, then you alternate years for who has Christmas eve/Christmas morning.
 In my home, regardless of where my son wakes up on Christmas morning, Santa will always have visited our home.
-On years that my son arrives to my home on Christmas day in the afternoon, his stocking and gifts from Santa are waiting there for him.
-I explain my son, that Santa knows that he celebrates Christmas in 2 homes so he drops gifts off at both homes.
-In the years that I have my son on Christmas Eve/morning, we open our family presents on Christmas eve day so that he can have time to enjoy playing with them and then Santa gifts on Christmas morning.
+On years that my son arrives to my home in the afternoon on Christmas day, his stocking and gifts from Santa are waiting there for him.
+I explain to my son, that Santa knows that he celebrates Christmas in 2 homes so he drops gifts off at both homes.
+In the years that I have my son on Christmas Eve/morning, we open our family presents on Christmas Eve day so that he can have time to enjoy playing with them and then Santa gifts on Christmas morning.

 Only having my son 1/2 the time, inevitably there are events that we will be invited to that fall on times he is with his father, that he won’t be able to attend.
 We are used to this and although neither of us like it, we deal with it.
 Of course, depending of the significance of the event, one can always try to negotiate with the other parent to switch times/days.
 Sometimes this can work out or ultimately cause further stress and upset.
 Over the years, I have learned what battles to fight and which ones to let go.
 I just hate my son missing out on things due to his parental situation.

 We are not a religious family, but my son still likes to partake in the count down to Christmas with an Advent Calendar.
 This one is kind of tough as he isn’t always able to open each window on the correct day.
 Sometimes after being at his dad’s for a few days, he has a bunch of little windows to open and subsequently several little chocolates to eat.
 It’s definitely not the best scenario and almost feels like it defeats the purpose when he isn’t able to open the windows on the correct days, but I am not going to take away a little tradition that a lot of his other friends partake in.
 This year I actually created my own advent calendar and only made it for the actual days that my son is with me.